denisonluz/grunt-strap/readme.md

 ## Installation

-* 1 by installing this package through Composer.
+* Install this package through Composer.
 Edit your project's `composer.json` file to require `donovan/grunt-strap`.

 		"require": {
 			"laravel/framework": "4.0.*",
 			"donovan/grunt-strap": "dev-master"
 		},
 		"minimum-stability" : "dev"

-* 2 run composer update
+* run composer update
  `composer update`

-* 3 Open `app/config/app.php`, and add a new item to the providers array.
+* Open `app/config/app.php`, and add a new item to the providers array.

      'Donovan\GruntStrap\GruntStrapServiceProvider'

-* 4 You should now be able to verify everything is installed by running
+* You should now be able to verify everything is installed by running `php artisan` and verify there are the `bbg` commands listed at the top.

-    `php artisan`

 ## Usage